juliantom/Pangenomes_of_the_Human_Oral_Microbiome/README.md

 If you’re reading this, there’s a decent chance you’re procrastinating.
 That’s fine — so was I.

 This repository exists largely because I wanted to not do something the “right” way the first time.
-Anvi’o already provides Snakemake workflows that can process genomes and construct pangenomes, and in many situations those workflows would have been more than sufficient.
-In fact, a much shorter path to the same endpoint.
+Anvi'o already provides Snakemake workflows that can process genomes and construct pangenomes, and in many situations those workflows would have been more than sufficient.
+In fact, a much shorter path to the same endpoint almost certainly existed.

-But I wanted more control over how things ran, to plug in a few tools that weren’t part of the standard workflows at the time, and—if I’m honest—to avoid bothering the Anvi’o developers with feature requests while they were busy doing far more interesting things.
+But I wanted more control over how things ran, to plug in a few tools that weren’t part of the standard workflows at the time, and—if I’m honest—to avoid bothering the Anvi'o developers with feature requests while they were busy doing far more interesting things.
 I also knew just enough Snakemake to be dangerous, which felt like a good reason to learn it properly rather than pretending I understood it.

 So instead of extending upstream code (or opening the appropriate GitHub issue, as a more responsible person might have done), I took the long way around.
 What came out of that decision is this repository: a working, reproducible pipeline shaped as much by curiosity and stubbornness as by necessity.

-In the end, this probably could have been achieved with fewer lines of code inside Anvi’o.
+In the end, this probably could have been achieved with fewer lines of code inside Anvi'o.
 That’s okay.
 Bioinformatics allows many paths to the same result, and sometimes the scenic route is the one where you learn the most.

 ***